 You can combine a credit card or loan using money from savings to make the big move.
 This reduces the amount of interest you’ll pay.

 Every time you apply for a credit card or loan, your credit report takes a hit.
 That affects your credit score.
 You can use Creditry.com to check your credit without creating a hit on your score or report.
 Do this in advance of applying for a loan.

 Once you know your credit score, you can improve it.
-You’ll need to take time to do this if it is less than 600.
-That’s the cut off score for good interest rates on credit cards and loans.
+You’ll need to take the time to do this if it is less than 600.
+That’s the cut-off score for good interest rates on credit cards and loans.

 This is not a quick process so check your score before you even start job hunting or considering colleges.
 You start out with a middle of the road score of about 450 if you have never had any credit.
 This means you will need to build credit by obtaining a loan or a credit card many months before you begin considering a move.

-Report all incorrect items you find.
+Report all the incorrect items you find.
 This works for 79 percent of the individuals who report inaccuracies.
-If you have a low score, you can begin raising it by making a minimum of six months of on time payments.
+If you have a low score, you can begin raising it by making a minimum of six months of on-time payments.
 Pay off any low balance cards immediately.

 Carlie Lawson writes about business and finance, specializing in entertainment, cryptocurrency and FOREX coverage.
 She wrote weekly entertainment business and finance articles for JollyJo.tv, Keysian and Movitly for a combined seven years.
 A former newspaper journalist, she now owns Powell Lawson Creatives, a PR firm, and Powell Lawson Consulting, a business continuity and hazards planning consultancy.
 She earned BAs in Journalism and Film & Video Studies from the University of Oklahoma.
 She also earned her Master of Regional & City Planning at OU.
 Her passion lies in helping people make money while reducing risk.